Cognitive Behavioral Therapy (CBT)

 CBT can help people who have been diagnosed with:

-- Schizophrenia and other related mood disorders
+Schizophrenia and other related mood disorders

-- Major depressive disorder
+Major depressive disorder

-- Body and gender dysphoria
+Body and gender dysphoria

 What are cognitive distortions?

-CBT is based on the idea that how we think (cognition), how we feel (emotion), and how we behave (action) are all interconnected.
-When cognition, emotions, or actions are distorted, it can skew the way we see ourselves and see the world.
-We all experience cognitive distortions to some extent.
-These distortions can negatively affect your relationships and the way you feel about yourself, but Cognitive Behavior Therapy can help you identify and move past them.
+Cognitive behavioral therapy is based on the idea that how we think (cognition), how we feel (emotion), and how we behave (action) are all interconnected.
+When cognition, emotions, or actions are distorted, it can skew how we see ourselves and the world.

 Filtering

-Always thinking "What will go wrong?" and never "What could go right?"
+Always thinking, “What will go wrong?” and never, “What could go right?”

 Polarized thinking